FannyEste/FannyEste/README.md

 - 👋 Hi, I’m @FannyEste
 - 👀 I’m interested in UI/UX Java script, HTML & CSS
 - 🌱 I’m currently learning UI/UX
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate in creative and new projects
-- 📫 How to reach me estefannymorana@gmail.com l
+- 📫 How to reach me estefannymorana@gmail.com

 <!---
 FannyEste/FannyEste is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.